charles-os/news/README.md

 ## Set up and Installations

-Clone the repository to your local machine from the link below Clone from
+Clone the repository to your local machine from the link below Clone from <a href='https://github.com/Munyiwamwangi/NewsFeed.git'>
-Install and open virtual environment and run the app using the commands ./Start.sh Visit <a href = 'https://newsapi.org/'>
+Install and open virtual environment and run the app using the commands

+  $ chmod +x start.sh
+  $ ./start.sh

+Visit <a href = 'https://newsapi.org/'>

 ## Happy Coding